Board of Commissioners

 If you have agenda items for an upcoming meeting, please contact the County Administrator’s Office at 218-299-5002 or fill out a form Online

-- Frank Gross, District 2 and Chair
+- Frank Gross, District 2

 - Jenny Mongeau, District 3